Legally reviewed by:

 A dog sitter is a person who does not own the dog involved in a dog bite accident.
 As such, victims of dog bite accidents do not benefit from strict liability when considering who to hold responsible for their dog bite accidents.

 While you can then hold a dog sitter responsible for your dog bite accident, you must work with a representative to prove negligence in your accident.
+The negligent party, in this case, could be the dog sitter if their actions directly led to the incident.
 Even then, the fault for your dog bite injury may revert to the dog’s owner.
-This distribution of fault depends entirely on the professional relationship if there is one, between the dog sitter and the dog’s owner.
+This distribution of fault depends entirely on the professional relationship, if there is one, between the dog sitter and the dog’s owner.

 Dog Sitters, Kennels, and Corporate Responsibility

 Dog bite accident liability further changes when the dog sitter in question works for a kennel or similar corporation.
-In these cases, a dog bite injury may be the fault of the kennel or the corporately-employed dog sitter.
+In these cases, a dog bite injury may be the fault of the kennel or the corporately employed dog sitter, who can be held accountable for the incident.
 You can work with a dog bite injury attorney to determine how you may distribute fault in the circumstances.

 If it appears that a kennel or similar corporate institution may be liable for your dog bite injury losses, said party may offer you a settlement before you have the opportunity to go to court.

 Always calculate the value of your dog bite injury case before you consider accepting a settlement offer.
-These corporations may attempt to undervalue your case and an attempt to prevent you from future legal action.
+These corporations may attempt to undervalue your case and prevent you from future legal action.

 Filing a Case After a Dog Bite Injury